-When collaboration is permitted on work that is to be submitted individually, follow the instructions in the syllabus or assignment prompt.
-If there are no instructions, it is good academic practice to acknowledge the assistance you have received.
+When collaboration is permitted on work that is to be submitted individually, follow the instructions in the syllabus or assignment prompt regarding how collaboration should be indicated or recognized.
+If there are no specific instructions, the ideas or work of others must still be clearly cited.
 This includes assistance received from another person or from a Large Language Model or AI service.
 In other words, just as you cite written sources to tell the reader what words or ideas come from that source, you should acknowledge help you received so that the reader understands how your work was shaped by this assistance.
-For example, assistance might include help brainstorming ideas, editing writing, or gathering data.
+For example, assistance might include help with brainstorming ideas, editing writing, or gathering data.
 It is good academic practice to acknowledge this assistance in a footnote or acknowledgements section offering thanks and describing the nature of the assistance.
 The failure to acknowledge assistance does not always rise to the level of an academic honesty violation but does so when it violates the rules of an assignment set by an instructor.